Creating Custom Charts

 ,errors

-, and any specified evaluators. - Examples:
+, and any specified evaluators. - Example Use Case:

 - Hypothesis: “Longer user messages cause more token waste.”